Ivatan people: Demographics

 Today, most Ivatans are Catholics, like the rest of the country, although some have not converted and practice ancestral worship to their anitos.
 However, there are growing Protestant denominations especially in Basco, the capital town of Batanes.

 Culture

-The Ivatan's culture has been largely influenced by the climate of Batanes.
+The Ivatans’ culture has been largely influenced by the climate of Batanes.
 Due to severe climatic disruptions to their agriculture, Ivatans have developed numerous successful strategies to protect their food supply and way of life.

 Traditionally, because of frequent typhoons and drought, they plant root crops able to cope with the environment.
 These crops include yam, sweet potato, taro, garlic, ginger, and onion, as they ensure higher chances of survival during awry climate conditions.
 The Ivatan study the behavior of animals, sky color, wind, and clouds to predict the weather.
 Ivatans usually gather their animals and stay in their houses when they see that the cows take shelter from the payaman (communal pasture) and birds taking refuge in houses or in the ground.
 A pink sky with an orange hue also heralds a storm.